OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  *Index Reduction Method* – sets the index reduction method for simulation.

+-  *Target Language* – sets the target language in which the code is generated.

+-  *Target Compiler* – sets the target compiler for compiling the generated code.

 -  *OMC Flags* – sets the omc flags for simulation.